Ultra Low Sulfur Diesel

 The specified country-specific sulfur bandwidths only apply for the point in time when they were determined between winter 2013/2014 and winter 2015/2016.
 It must be assumed that there will be a reduction in sulfur content in the future, not an increase.
 Countries with multiple classifications offer fuel grades with various sulfur content at the same time.

-Should you operate your Mercedes-Benz engine in a country in which no fuel with the norm EN 590 is available, Mercedes-Benz is offering you conversion packages for the engine OM 471:
+Should you operate your Mercedes-Benz engine in a country in which no fuel with the norm EN 590 is available, Mercedes-Benz is offering you Sulfur Robustness Packages for the engine OM 471:

 Please note!
 After the conversion the vehicle no longer complies with the EURO 5/6 emission standards in effect in Europe and other countries.
 Operations on public roads are therefore prohibited in general.
 Please enquire at the particular relevant traffic authorities about potential exceptions.
 The responsibility for reporting the modified emissions classification to the particular relevant traffic authorities lies with the vehicle owner/keeper.
 In addition, the conversion results in technical limitations of the vehicle (reduced performance, increased fuel consumption, restricted diagnostics capabilities and shorter maintenance intervals), which are listed in complete form on page 7 of this product information.